 Medical cannabis became legal in Minnesota back in 2014, and it began by opening eight dispensaries.
 Four years later, and there are still just eight dispensaries, in a state with an area of over 86,000 square miles.
 Moreover, those who live in the north of the state have a long journey because Hibbing is the northernmost dispensary location.
 If you live in Roseau County, for example, it’s a 240-mile trip.

 It is also one of the strictest regarding qualifying medical conditions, with just 13 at the last count.
-Incredibly, medical weed will only be made available to Alzheimer’s patients in January 2019!
+Incredibly, medical weed was only made available to Alzheimer’s patients in January 2019!
 The initial program was designed to help just 5,000 people, about 0.1% of the state’s population!

 Admittedly, Delaware is a small state, but it doesn’t excuse the lack of dispensaries or the delay in implementing the medical marijuana program.
 Weed was made legal back in 2011, but the program was suspended for several years because Governor Jack Markell was afraid of federal intervention.